Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Make sure to be consistent with the naming of the endpoints (ex.
 If you’re going to add a /user before every /{user_id} (Decks and packs have the endpoint urls implemented as decks/users/{user_id}/… and packs/users/{user_id}/… while collection and inventory just only have user_id (ex. /inventory/{user_id}/audit))

-Consider renaming the open packs endpoint from "/users/{user_id}/open_packs/{pack_name}/{pack_quantity}" to /open_packs/{user_id}/{pack_name}/{pack_quantity} (This way it’s clear that this packs.py endpoint is for when a pack is opened and the necessary information are the user id, pack name, and quantity)

-Also rename the purchase packs endpoint to be /purchase_packs/{user_id}/{pack_name}/{pack_quantity} for same reasoning as above and to maintain consistency

 I would add rarities to the cards or show probabilities of pulling certain cards to add an element of excitement when getting rarer cards.

-After opening a pack, it would be helpful to know how many coins you have remaining instead of only listing the total amount of coins spent.

 Open Packs: Once I open a pack, it was difficult to know what cards I pulled later unless I go to my collection.
 A log of recent pack openings could be helpful.